dasein/cv/hpfennig.e.rst

 .. class:: summary

-Internet handyman with over 14 years of experience tackling new technologies in the IT sphere.
-Over the years I have built up experience in the areas of Systems Performance Testing, Test Automation, Systems and Network Administration, Internal Tools Development and Release Engineering.
+Internet handyman with over 14 years of experience in constructing and tuning startup infrastructure.
+Over the years I have built up experience in Systems Performance Testing, Test Automation, Systems and Network Administration, Internal Tools Development and Release Engineering.

 ------------------------------------------------------------
 skillset